Skip to Content

 Additions and Substitutions

-• Use seasonal vegetables: Replace the carrots with in-season vegetables.
+• Use seasonal vegetables: Include greens like spinach or fresh herbs such as basil or parsley.
+Replace the carrots with in-season vegetables.
 I have tried acorn squash, butternut squash, and sweet or russet potatoes.
 You can also give leftover cooked vegetables in the fridge new life.

 • Spice things up.
 Season the quinoa balls with za’atar, taco seasoning, or this Slap Ya Mama’s Seasoning recipe to change the flavor.

-How Do You Make Quinoa Balls?
+How to Make Quinoa Balls

 The full recipe with measurements is in the recipe card below.

-Cooked quinoa in a mixing bowl.
+Cooked quinoa in a bowl.

-Carrots and garlic searing in a pan.
+Carrots and garlic cooking in a skillet.

-Quinoa, vegetables, and beans mashed in a mixing bowl.
+Cooked carrots and beans in a bowl.

 Quinoa balls baking in the oven.